 Information and help – The Avalon Marshes Centre

 At the centre of the Avalon Marshes’ nature reserves, and only a short way from Glastonbury, is the Avalon Marshes Centre.
 The centre has a craft shop, cafe, toilets, local information, car park and replica Roman and Saxon buildings.
 It is linked to Glastonbury by a mainly traffic free cycleway which runs through two of the principal nature reserves.
 To find out more go to our Avalon Marshes Centre page.
-Local towns such as Glastonbury, Street, Wells, Burnham-on-Sea and Taunton all have helpful Tourist Information Centres.
+Local towns such as Glastonbury, Wells, Burnham-on-Sea and Taunton all have helpful Tourist Information Centres.

 How to see Nature